aylwarda/my-fintech-homework-wk1/README.md

 ### What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

-Of course, potential entrants could build their own platforms, but they would need to become registered participants of the Open Banking ecosystem, administer their own data-consent and insight systems to remain competetive, nevermind become a competitor in the space.
+Of course, potential entrants could build their own platforms, but they would need to become registered participants of the Open Banking ecosystem, administer their own data-consent and insight systems to remain competitive, nevermind become a competitor in the space.
 This openness, transparency and control is what consumers have come to expect and now demand.

 Frollo has been working with the ACCC from the start of its Open Banking trials and through that time has built up a number of assets that set it apart from any number of players in the Open Banking domain globally, nevermind Australia, where it is the leader.

 ### Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-Frollo has built up its open banking solutions ecosystem, encompasing an AI engine, any number of APIs, partner integrations and powerful home grown components.
+Frollo has built up its open banking solutions ecosystem, encompassing an AI engine, any number of APIs, partner integrations and powerful homegrown components.
 They are inherently cloud native, using AWS (Amazon Web Services) as their primary Cloud Vendor and making use of AWS's API Gateway, their Shield, SageMaker and WAF (Web Application Firewall) [[9][9]].
 These form the SaaS platform and enable access and use of the gold mine that is consumer transactional data.
 The consumer app, as previously described, as important as it is in the way in which the information is presented to the user, is but meaningless and empty pixels without the power the platform provides it.

 Frollo's Open Banking solutions [[10][10]] and use of key technologies: -